 Oeko-Tex Standard 100

-Sorona® fiber has undergone stringent testing and has been proven to be safe for use by infants and toddlers, earning it Class 1 certification from the OEKO-TEX Standard 100.
+Sorona® fiber has undergone stringent testing and has been proven to be safe for use by adult products with direct, prolonged skin contact, earning it Class ll certification from Standard 100 by OEKO-TEX®.

 Textile Exchange Member